-Probably the strangest thing to Dorian and I while watching this scene, was that we didn’t know anyone!
+Probably the strangest thing to Dorian and I while watching this scene, was that we didn’t know anyone.
 We’re very familiar with the neighborhood, having lived about three blocks down Columbus Avenue for a bit over four years, and it’s impossible to walk down that street without passing at least five people we know on any given day, sitting at sidewalk cafes or walking by us.

 The big green patio thing with tables doesn’t exist, that was put there for this scene.
 It’s taking up half of Columbus, which would really piss-off locals if the city allowed that permanently.
 It was bad enough for a two-day TV shoot, but it made for a really great musical number that I enjoyed, so I guess it was worth going the long way around.

-Zoey is so freaked out by all these people singing to her that she runs across the fake patio thing and jumps onto a fake cable car.
+Zoey is so freaked out by all these people singing to her that she runs across the fake patio thing and jumps onto a simulated cable car.
 Please note that real cable cars don’t travel this part of Columbus Avenue.

 There are two things to note at this point:

-1. The fake cable car is owned and operated by a company called ‘Classic Cable Cars,’ and they run on rubber tires, as you can see.
+1. The mock cable car is owned and operated by a company called ‘Classic Cable Cars,’ and they run on rubber tires, as you can see.
 They book tours and charters, but there’s never a scenario where a person like Zoey can just jump on one of them and then jump off a few blocks later.

 They’re not a transit vehicle like city buses or real cable cars, they just do tours, charters, photo shoots and they seem to end-up in a lot of film and TV scenes shot here.